billyc/billyc.github.io/moia.md

 - 0:45 Writing Python script to get initial pooling rate
 - 0:30 Debugging and tracing to see if 0.70 rate was actually correct

-These additional tasks were performed after I produces the pooling rate above.
+These additional tasks were performed after I produced the pooling rate above.

 - 0:15 Write utilization rate code
 - 0:15 Post-process event file for input to DRT animation